drug-design/course/docs/chapters/molecular-similarity.md

 *[Molecular Descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular Descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules

-Molecular descriptors, of which several thousand exist, can either be derived from the structure of the compound on the basis of an algorithm or they can be based on experimental data.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/experimental-calculated-molecular-descriptors-07db28f9'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular descriptors, of which several thousand exist, can either be derived from the structure of the compound on the basis of an algorithm or they can be based on experimental data.
 Since experimental data are much harder to obtain than algorithms that can be applied on a structure, most descriptors are algorithmically defined.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[Molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules